rakshit1504/fileupload-by-user-whatsapp/README.md

 The bot replies with a template asking if the user has a graduation certificate.
 ![Greeting Template and Degree Selection](./screenshots/ss5.jpg)
 #### 2. User selects "Yes" and chooses degree -> Bot prompts for certificate upload
-User selects "Yes" > "B.Tech" via interactive buttons.
+User selects "Yes" > "BBA" via interactive buttons.
 Bot asks the user to upload a PDF certificate.

 ![Certificate Upload Prompt](./screenshots/ss6.jpg)